unclebob/PDP8EmulatorIpad/Readme.md

  * `lander-focal` This is the Lunar Lander FOCAL program that can be read in using AUTO mode on the reader.
  * `OdtHighBin` This is the Octal debugger in Bin format.
  * `focalRim` This is FOCAL in RIM loader format.
 It takes a while to load.
- * `listing` This is the dummy file into which TTY listings will be dumped if you push the `Save Listing` button.
+ * `FortranCompiler` This is the 4K Fortran compiler circa 1969.
+ * `FortranOS` This is the Fortran OS that loads and executes Fortran programs.

  If you find a binary paper tape image on the net and want to include it, you can convert it to emulator format using the `topt.c` program.
 Take the output and put it in your `Dropbox/Apps/Codea` directory, and then sync with Codea.